 Various studies have shown that consumers are far more driven by emotion than by logic.
 We’d all like to think of ourselves as rational decision-makers.
 But the fact is, most people make gut decisions when it comes down to it.
 Especially nowadays with consumers experiencing so much decision fatigue and option overload, it would be impossible to weigh the pros and cons of every decision.

 When uncertain or overwhelmed, the brain lets the gut take over.
-With this understanding of consumer behavior, brand colors become far more important than a silly afterthought.
+With this understanding of consumer behavior, the meaning of brand colors become far more than a silly afterthought.
 When selected strategically, colors facilitate your goals as a brand.

 How to Define Your Brand